 Pulse oximeter accuracy

-Universal access to pulse oximeter around the world is often limited by cost and has important consequences for public health.
+Universal access to pulse oximeters around the world is often limited by cost and has important consequences for public health.
 Low-cost pulse oximeters are increasingly available with limited oversight from regulatory agencies.
-The accuracy of these devices has often not been validated, raising questions about performance.

 Many inexpensive pulse oximeters sold to consumers show very inaccurate readings.
 Unexpectedly, the accuracy of some inexpensive pulse oximeters tested here performed similarly to the more expensive, ISO-approved units when measuring hypoxia in healthy subjects.